 Overhead view of sliced loaf of banana bread set on parchment paper

-Vegan Banana Bread (One Bowl & Simple)
+Easy Vegan Banana Bread (One Bowl Recipe)

-This Vegan Banana Bread needs only one-bowl and simple pantry ingredients to make.
-It's so easy to whip up and it's moist and delicious!
+This vegan banana bread needs only one bowl and simple pantry ingredients to make.
+It's so easy to whip up, and it's moist and delicious!

-5 (from 36 ratings)
+5 (from 37 ratings)

 Ingredients